praneshvittal/capistranotuts/README.md

 Tasks can loosely be broken down into 3 parts.

-+ First, we give it a description so that when we run  `cap -T` it will display the task name along with a description
++ First, we give it a description and a task name so that when we run  `cap -T` it will display the task name along with a description
 + Next we specify a `role` to run the task on as discussed before
 + Lastly,  we take action by executing commands, performing some logic etc.